• Skip to main content

 Dough for Rice Krispie Cheese Coins in a clear bowl.

-Press together so the cereal is all throughout the cheese dough.
+Press together so the cereal is throughout the cheese dough.

 Different Ways to Prepare